oracle-livelabs/partner-solutions/store-files-in-apex-apps-using-objstr/create-a-document-management-application/create-a-document-management-application.md

 In this final task, we will run the Oracle APEX application and validate the functionalities that were created in the preceding tasks.

-* On the application's home page, click the *Run Application* icon.
+1. On the application's home page, click the *Run Application* icon.
 ![Run the Oracle APEX application.](./images/run-oracle-apex-application.png)
-* Login using a valid *Oracle APEX Account*.
+1. Login using a valid *Oracle APEX Account*.
 ![Login to the Oracle APEX application.](./images/login-to-oracle-apex-application.png)
-* On the Oracle APEX application's home page, click the button *New Document*.
+1. On the Oracle APEX application's home page, click the button *New Document*.
 ![Create a new document.](./images/create-a-new-document.png)
-* Enter a *Document Name* and optionally, a *Description*.
+1. Enter a *Document Name* and optionally, a *Description*.
 Select a file or simply drag and drop it from your operating system, and then click the button *Create*.
 ![Enter the required document metadata and file, and then create the database record.](./images/enter-required-document-metadata-and-select-file.png)
-* Validate that both the database record was created, and a corresponding object was created in the target Object Storage bucket.
+1. Validate that both the database record was created, and a corresponding object was created in the target Object Storage bucket.
 ![Check that the file was uploaded to the Object Storage bucket successfully.](./images/validate-file-uploaded-to-object-storage-bucket.png)
-* Back on the home page, click on the document's filename to download the file.
+1. Back on the home page, click on the document's filename to download the file.
 Ensure that the file opens and contains the expected content.
 ![Click on the document's filename to download the file.](./images/click-to-download-file.png)
-* Next, click the document's edit icon.
+1. Next, click the document's edit icon.
 ![Click on the docuoment's edit icon to edit the record.](./images/click-to-edit-document.png)
-* Attempt to change one or more fields, including the file binary, and then click the button *Save*.
+1. Attempt to change one or more fields, including the file binary, and then click the button *Save*.
-* Check that the modifications to the record were saved successfully.
+1. Check that the modifications to the record were saved successfully.
-* Return to the *Document Details* page, and then this time, click the button *Delete*.
+1. Return to the *Document Details* page, and then this time, click the button *Delete*.
 ![Click on the delete button.](./images/click-on-delete-button.png)
-* A modal dialog will present itself to confirm the action.
+1. A modal dialog will present itself to confirm the action.
 Click the button *Delete*.
 ![Confirm the deletion.](./images/confirm-deletion.png)
-* Validate that the record and file were deleted from the database and bucket respectively.
+1. Validate that the record and file were deleted from the database and bucket respectively.

 Congratulations!
 You have **completed** all the necessary labs and tasks.

+## Acknowledgements

+* **Author** - Adrian Png, Senior Cloud Solutions Architect, Insum Solutions Inc.
+* **Last Updated By/Date** - Adrian Png, December 2022